 G. Copyright law has historically had a less significant impact on franchising in the courts.
-One commentator has stated that "the law of copyright is ... of tangential interest to franchise systems."34 However, most franchise systems include original expressions which may qualify for copyright protection.
-Additionally, copyright law may provide greater protection for creative assets than that which trademark or trade secret law may provide.35

-H. Patent law has also been historically less significant to franchising.
-If there has been a key area of patent law issues for franchising, it has been issues that arise from licensing of patents, such as whether a franchisor seeking to enforce patent rights has properly used or misused its patent, and whether a franchisee's use of a licensed patent exceeded the scope of use authorized by the franchisor.36 The following case of misuse of advertising funds including a \$600 million judgment was reported in the New York Law Journal (April 18, 1997).
+One commentator has stated that "the law of copyright is . . of tangential interest to franchise systems."34 However, most franchise systems include original expressions which may qualify for copyright protection.
+Additionally, copyright law may provide greater protection for creative assets than that which trademark or trade secret law may provide.35 licensed patent exceeded the scope of use authorized by the franchisor.36 I. The following case of misuse of advertising funds including a \$600 million judgment was reported in the New York Law Journal (April 18, 1997).
 Franchise agreements entered into by Meineke with its franchisees, similar to many other franchise agreements, provided that each franchisee had to remit 10 percent of its weekly gross revenue to an advertising fund.
 The franchise agreements provided that these advertising contributions "shall be expended for advertising which is published, broadcast, displayed or otherwise disseminated either during the calendar year within which such funds are collected by Meineke, [or] during the immediately preceding or following calendar year."
 Five percent of the total advertising contribution was to be used for development and placement of national advertising; the remaining 95 percent of a franchisee's contribution was to be spent on advertising within the franchisee's locality or ADI (area of dominant influence).
 The court found that not only did Meineke use the profits of New Horizons for its benefit, but the court found that it used the fund to pay corporate expenses, purchase superfluous advertising for the sake of generating commissions, negotiate volume discounts from media while charging the full amount to the fund and use the fund to generate new franchisees.
 Proussard v.
-Meineke Discount Muffler Shops, Inc. 3:94CV 255-P (WDNC).
+Meineke Discount Muffler